geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 potentially shippable products.
 Vertical slices force end-to-end integration and thus requirements have to be concrete enough to implement, interfaces have to be specified _and actually used_, and foundational architectural decisions can't be deferred.
-That allows you to test internally, both manually and automatically, through many levels of integration.
-That allows you to correct wrong assumptions fast and when it's still cheap.
-And that helps us to actually deliver a product early.
+This allows you to test internally, both manually and automatically (ideally through all levels of integration), catch wrong assumptions fast and when it's still cheap to correct them, and ultimately deliver a product early.

 ## Conclusion